 THE RIVER CANNOT CONTAIN THE GRACES OF DANCE

-A three room Audiovisual video installation with sound and scent, created on a residency at Community Lab in Nang Loeng, Bangkok in April 2023.
-Supported and funded by The British Council.
+A three room Audiovisual video installation with sound and scent, created on a residency at Community Lab in Nang Loeng, Bangkok.
+Supported by The British Council.
 The work was made with the participation of Chatri dancer Kanya Tipyosot.
 Many thanks to Kanya, Community Lab and the Nang Loeng community.
+The project highlights a diminishing traditional cultural art practice in Thailand of the Chatri, a mixture of dance, performance and music.

 The central room from "The River Cannot Contain the Graces of Dance" contained an 11 minute film loop which featured manipulated Chatri iconography and cultural Chatri artifacts such as the headress.
 The large screen suspended from the ceiling and could be walked around, fans blowing the screen to give it movement, it was carefully restricted so that the fans did not blow the screen too far as it hung from the beam like a sail.
 The screen material was resting on traditional Thai Chatri fabric on the floor.